 “Debate has been the single most rewarding activity I have participated in from high school through the present.
 Through debate, I have developed skills in public speaking and advocacy that I use in my career as an attorney and through volunteer work in my community.”

 For the last few years Stephanie has continued to judge Middle School and High School Public Forum and Policy Debate.
 Stephanie has taught debate workshops, participated in the Street Law program, and looks forward to continuing to work with students to achieve their goals and enjoy Debate.

 Stephanie is available to teach Public Forum Debate, Policy Debate, and Public Speaking.

-Conrad is a student at the University of Notre Dame, pursuing a double major in Finance and Political Science.
+Conrad is a senior at the University of Notre Dame, pursuing a double major in Finance and Political Science.
 While in high school, Conrad debated for four years at Green Valley High School (NV), serving as vice president his junior year and president his senior year.
 Conrad qualified to the Tournament of Champions twice in Public Forum and was ranked as high as fourth in the nation his senior year.
 He also reached late out rounds at the majority of tournaments he attended, including both the TOC (twice) and the NSDA National Tournament (three times).
 Conrad won the Alta Invitational, the Bingham Copper Classic, the 2016 IPF NSDA National Tournament, and the Nevada State Tournament (twice).
 Outside of Public Forum, Conrad placed top 14 in the nation in House at the 2017 NSDA National Tournament and was the runner up in United States Extemporaneous Speaking at the Nevada State Tournament.
 As a coach, Conrad has coached students to out rounds at multiple national tournaments, and has helped teams he has worked with qualify to the TOC.

 Conrad is available to teach Public Forum debate and public speaking.